-Our Vision: To Unite and Transform Omaha into a GREAT city—thriving and prosperous, in every zip code and neighborhood.
+To Unite and Transform Omaha into a GREAT city—thriving and prosperous, in every zip code and neighborhood.
 One.
 Great.
 Omaha!

 The Empowerment Network in collaboration with residents, neighborhood associations, city, county, state and federal elected officials, faith leaders, community-based organizations, social agencies, governmental institutions, health providers, law enforcement, businesses and others have launched an initiative referred to as Transformation 2025.

 The partners realize these objectives, and the goals will only be reached through collaboration, alignment and strategic reallocation of investments.
 The measurable goals: